dejavu1987/html-connector/README.md

-# html-connector
+# HTML Connector

-HTML Connectors with plain CSS
+HTML Connectors with plain CSS.

 ![Screenshot](/Screenshot%202019-01-30%20at%2016.37.47.png "Html connector Screenshot")

+The direction and alignment can be changed by using corresponding classes on connection element.

 ## Possible alignments: